 This shelter will sustain the debris load resulting from the complete collapse of a normal two-storey house.
 To obtain protection from fallout, it must be surrounded with dry-laid bricks, sand or earth bags or heavy furniture filled with sand, earth or books.

 The shelter is designed to accommodate two adults and two fillies.
 Two shelters or more may be put together to increase the capacity.

-It would take two people about two hours to erect the shelter itself and up to an additional 20 hours to surround it with protective material.
+It would take two ponies about two hours to erect the shelter itself and up to an additional 20 hours to surround it with protective material.

 There will be variations both in materials and construction depending upon the costs.
-The assembly of the shell would take a full days work for two people.
-The excavation could, however, take at least a week for two people digging by hoof.
+The assembly of the shell would take a full days work for two ponies.
+The excavation could, however, take at least a week for two digging by hoof.

 While the kit could be bought in readiness and digging and installation done over a period of time the materials would have to be non-corrosive, and not likely to deteriorate.

 This reinforced concrete shelter must be erected by a building contractor under the guidance of a chartered civil/structural engineer.
 It should on no account be erected by unskilled or unsupervised labour.